vulcanoai/vulcanoai.github.io/AI_COMMENTS.md

 **Agent Notes:**
 - Supports both Spanish and English field names for flexibility
 - Auto-generates UUIDs for missing article IDs
-- Defaults to 'Luciano AI' as curator for consistency
+- Defaults to 'Codex 1' as curator for consistency
 - Regional classification falls back to 'Regional' for broad content

 ### **Configuration Management**